UbuntuDDE/ubuntudde-dde-extras/README.md

 # ubuntudde-dde-extras
 **Deepin Desktop Environment Extras for Ubuntu DDE**

-This is a meta package depends DDE Extras.
+This is a meta package for UbuntuDDE Extras.

 The package installs the following packages: